EnzymeCorp/handbook/index.md

  - G Suite - We use Gmail and Google Calendar, and much of our documentation is hosted on Google Drive.

  - Microsoft Office Suite - we use Word and PowerPoint for certain internal purposes and with certain customers.
+Our internal QMS procedures' native files are typically MS Office Suite filetypes.

 **Product Development**

  - Figma - a 2D design tool we use to create user interface mocks for our product.

- - Github - We have routine calls where we groom, review, and plan sprint tasks from the Github board.
+ - TBD - In 2022, we will be enbarking on a UI update across the app where we'll be utilizing (most likely) a full time designer who may introduce additional tooling.

 **Customer Operations & Marketing**
  - Hubspot - Customer Relationship Management software & marketing automation

+ - Intercom - chat tool used to manage leads on our website and handle questions in-app.
+Intercom also hosts our support center with hundreds of Support Articles and eCourses used during the Customer Onboarding process and routine reference by users.

  - Front - auxillary email client, allowing us to easily collaborate on responding to shared email inboxes such as support@ and sales@enzyme.com

- - Intercom - chat tool used to manage leads on our website and handle questions in-app.
-Intercom also hosts our support center.

-- Webflow - a web content management systems we use primarily for our marketing site, education portal & occasionally to prototype product user interfaces.
+ - Webflow - a web content management systems we use primarily for our marketing site.